kaj178/spring-boot-user-management/README.md

 4. Change the directory to the project's root folder:
     ```bash
     cd spring-boot-user-management
-5. Copy the `schema.sql` to the mysql database
+5. Copy the `mysql_schema.sql` to the mysql database
 6. Run the main app class
 7. Access to `http://localhost:8080` and just naughty :>>